varnishcache/homepage/R1/source/tips/index.rst

 requirements, how to get your Varnish deployment to run well, how to discover the cause of a problem and so forth.

-In part, this section is intended as a successor to the old  \ `wiki
-</trac/wiki>`__, which had a wide range
-of useful hints, but much of which was written for older versions and is now outdated.
+In part, this section is intended as a successor to the old wiki, which had a wide range of useful hints, but much of which was written for older versions and is now outdated.

 A Tips & Tricks sections thrives from everyone's active contribution, so please feel free to add your ideas, update the content, or to correct